petebunting/Sfm/README.rst

 Contents
 ~~~~~~~~~~~~~~~~~

-**PPX.sh**

-- A script to process a GNSS and associated photographs outputting orthomosaic, DSM and point cloud (.ply) file
-Will process anything with a csv GNSS (in the correct format) and photos.
-This uses Malt for dense matching

 **Drone.sh**

 - A script to process photographs with complete exif information outputting orthomosaic, DSM and point cloud (.ply) file